oohalakkadi/clinicrush/README.md

 Our custom ranking system assigns a match score based on:

-- ✅ Condition Relevance — 50%
+- ✅ Condition Relevance — 50 points
-- 🚻 Gender Eligibility — 15%
+- 🚻 Gender Eligibility — 15 points
-- 🎂 Age Eligibility — 15%
+- 🎂 Age Eligibility — 15 points
-- 📍 Proximity to User — 20%
+- 📍 Proximity to User — 20 points,
+- 💰 Compensation Offered — 10 points, accounting for close matches

 This ensures users see the most relevant trials first.